All Episodes

 Oh, absolutely.

-You know, if you take a look at the normal military day, you know, we're up at five, we do our physical training, we go each how, and then we're back to work and we worked until late.
+You know, if you take a look at the normal military day, you know, we're up at five, we do our physical training, we go eat chow, and then we're back to work, and we worked until late.

 We very rarely have weekends off, particularly those that are deployed around the world.

-Uh when you introduce CRT into the mix, you're actually taking time away away from the time the troops need to prepare themselves for battle.
+When you introduce CRT into the mix, you're actually taking time away from the time the troops need to prepare themselves for battle.

 But not only that, but you're putting doubt in the minds of the people.

-So you're supposed to fight an enemy and defeat an you know, an adversary as a unified team in the heat of armed conflict.
+So you're supposed to fight an enemy and defeat an adversary as a unified team in the heat of armed conflict.

-All CR does, CRT does is divide the minds and the hearts and the camaraderie of the troops that's get side by side with you holding a weapon and and hoping to you know defend your fort operating base or wherever you happen to be uh deployed to overseas.
+All CRD does, CRT does, is divide the minds and the hearts and the camaraderie of the troops that's side by side with you holding a weapon and hoping to defend your Ford operating base or wherever you happen to be deployed to overseas.

 And that's happening today.